12pm-1pm Pacific Time

 - Describe how research aims to address research gaps in occupational safety and health (OSH).

-- Discuss current discovery, collaboration, and innovation within DEOHS/ERC graduate research.
+- Discuss current discovery, collaboration, and innovation within graduate research.

 Audience: Industrial hygiene, safety, occupational health nurses, and health and safety professionals